lauren-west/cs124/docs/design.md

 #### LAB 5
 Authentication was challenging to figure out given the confusing ways firebase deals with their permissions.
 We went through a lot of trail/error prior to figuring out rules.
 However, through some assistance from our professor, we were able to figure out a good system for managing our permissions which made sense to us.
 Further, we spent a lot of time modifying small details of our design, it proved difficult creting a simple authetnication section that fit the look of our app.

+### LAB 6
+We faced some challenges trying to port our app to iOS app.
+We found this article (https://fjolt.com/article/react-apache-cordova-ios-android) which helped us to figure out how to use Cordova, but we encountered issues that the article did not mention.
+For example, when we click on the input text to sign into the app, there is an autozoom that occurs, and does not exit.
+The user may or may not figure out that they had to double tap to exit autozoom and see the whole screen.
+To solve this, we disabled autozoom, seeing that we wanted the user to have full acccess to the viewport (unless they decide to use pinching to zoom and unzoom, that still works).

 ## What we are proud of
 #### LAB 1
 We are very proud of our simple aesthetic.
 From the start, we decided to apply a simple design to our app - black, white, and blue - with straightforward tasks.
 It is oddly difficult however to find a simple design that is simultaneously good-looking and usable, which is why we had many iterations, however, our final design is better than we originally imagined it could be.